rivethealth/denorm/README.md

 ## Operations

-Denorm has three modes of operation:
+Denorm has two modes of operation:

 ### Agg